xiix0/scam/README.md

-You will be misunderstood by everyone.
+You shall be rewarded for a dastardly deed.